So, why are we talking about adverts?

 TOM: Advertisements give us information that is useful to us as consumers.
 Without being told about all the different versions of a product out there, how am I supposed to know what I can choose from?
 I believe in the economic concept of : we choose to buy something based on how much pleasure (which economists call ‘utility’) we think we’ll get from it.
 That means we can make a rational decision about whether we value the happiness we get from something harmful more than we value the risk of something bad happening to us.

 People do this all the time - like when they go skydiving or mountain biking or any other risky activity - and we usually all think that’s a fair choice to make.
 So why shouldn’t we see adverts for harmful things?
-They won’t make us any more likely to buy something - just to pick one company's version of that thing over another.
+They won’t make us any more likely to buy something.

 TOM: That makes it sound like we have no self-control!
 Adverts don’t force me to buy anything.
 Sure, it can sound silly to say I should have the right to buy something that could kill me, but I think it’s important that people should be responsible for the consequences of their own actions.
 A government trying to protect everyone from themselves - a so-called ‘nanny state’ - is creepy and invasive… and a few steps away from a Big Brother society (the book, guys, not the reality TV show).

 TOM: There’s someone else whose freedoms are being trodden on here: businesses'.
 Advertising is the best way they have of getting a name for themselves and winning new customers.
 Without advertising, companies will struggle to get started or to get bigger.
-And I think that less businesses -or smaller businesses- is bad for our economy.
+And I think that having fewer businesses - or more struggling businesses - is bad for our economy.
 After all, big businesses hire lots of people, pay the government lots of taxes which can be spent on stuff like roads and hospitals, and invest money in areas to the benefit of everyone who lives there, right?
-IMO, helping our businesses is the best way to help our economy “ ” (i.e. produce more or more valuable stuff).
+In my opinion, helping our businesses is the best way to help our economy “ ” (i.e. produce more or more valuable stuff).

 EMMA: Harmful products can have really negative effects on the economy too.
 Every year, the NHS spends £2.6 billion on smoking-related illness, £3.5 billion on alcohol-related disease and £6.1 billion on obesity-related ones.
 That’s particularly worrying considering they’re now saying that there will be a £30 billion shortfall in the NHS budget by 2020 if we can’t make some significant savings.
-Wouldn’t it be better to save money by having less people falling sick with avoidable diseases than by paying doctors and nurses less, or by getting people to wait longer for their operations?
+Wouldn’t it be better to save money by having less people falling sick with avoidable diseases, rather than having to pay doctors and nurses less, or get people to wait longer for their operations?

 And the of harmful habits goes beyond healthcare.
 People who have become sick from smoking or drinking or whatever can’t work or can’t work as much, which means the economy isn’t benefiting from their efforts and skills, and that the government has to spend more money on welfare services like disability benefits.